leadingagile/gather-metrics-tools/README.md

 Options:

  -n, --run-name
       Name the run of metrics collection.
       Defaults to the current date.

- -s, --steps
+ -w, --weeks, -s, --steps
-      Steps (i.e, weeks) to step back in time from the start date.
+      Weeks to step back in time from the start date.
 Metrics are gathered at each step.
       Defaults to 52.

  -d, --start-date
       Start date for the gathering.
       Metrics collection for each repository will be started as close this this date as possible.
       Defaults to the current date.

  -c, --config-file
       A team configuraton file.
 See the Code Analysis documentation for details.